thoth-station/core/docs/TermsAndConditionsForTheScrum.md

 team is clear of what is to be worked on in the next sprint.

 During the session, issues are open to allocation to any team member, and the team agrees to the interested team member to work on the issue.
-If the interested team member needs to be trained to fulfil the task, then a 'th task has to be added and taken by the team member.
+If the interested team member needs to be trained to fulfill the task, then a task has to be added for training required and taken by another team member who is knowledgeable of the topic.
 If the training task is not feasible, another team member should take the initial task.

 ## Scrum Standup